nethen-ui/GuardTFGBV/README.md

 -------------------------------------------------------------------------------

-*To install the extension, you can use the "Download Extension" button on the top right corner of the website, or you can download it directly with the link below:*
+*To install the extension, you can use the "Download Extension" button on the top right corner of the website, or you can get it from here too:*

 After downloading the browser extension,